natescherer/postmodern-repo-copiertemplate/README.md

-# cookiecutter-postmodern-repo
+# postmodern-repo-template

-A [Cookiecutter][cookiecutter] template for creating a basic GitHub repository.
-(And for creating other cookiecutters!)
+A [Copier][copier] template for creating a basic repository with full, all-the-bells-and-whistles CI/CD.
+(And for creating other templates!)

 <!-- Add additional data after this line -->